KainosSoftwareLtd/sample-dropwizard-service/README.md

 The integration test provided currently does only the following:
 1. Run the service
-2. Call the service using the client
+2. Call the service HTTP API using the client

 ## Auto Generated Documentation